Laser Skin Resurfacing

 Your Personal Consultation

-During a laser skin resurfacing consultation with our plastic surgeon, your physical and emotional health will be evaluated and we will discuss your specific cosmetic goals.
+During a laser skin resurfacing consultation with Mountain View plastic surgeon specialist, your physical and emotional health will be evaluated and we will discuss your specific cosmetic goals.
 He will determine whether traditional laser skin resurfacing or Fraxel® laser skin resurfacing can more effectively meet your needs.
 Both techniques have been used to treat our patients.

 You should arrive at the consultation prepared to provide complete information about: